palant/chrome-extension-manifests-dataset/README.md

 By default, `query.js` will list extensions from the current snapshot. `compare.js` will use that directory as its second source directory, with the first source directory by default being the snapshot preceding the current snapshot.

 It is always possible to use a different source directory.
 With `query.js`, the relevant parameter is `--directory`.
 With `compare.js`, the parameters are `--directory1` and `--directory2`.

-### Extension descriptions

-The directory `descriptions-2024-12-15` contains a one-time snapshot of extension descriptions in various languages.
-This is currently an experiment and it isn’t clear whether there will be more snapshots.

 ### The queries